 The Giving Lens is headed to Mongolia!
-This is a new destination for us as a travel photography workshop but one that has been on our minds for many years.
-We’re so excited to say it’s now a reality!
+This destination was a huge hit in 2019 and makes for an epic travel photography workshop.
 Mongolia is a land of desert, mountains, steppes, huge blue skies, lakes, and sweeping countryside.
 It’s been isolated by land, by Soviets, and by history by since the fall of communism its doors are open and travellers are finding it is more than worth the trek.

 We will arrive to Ulaanbaatar where we will explore the biggest city in Mongolia, and some areas around it.
 This is where we will partner with a local NGO protecting vulnerable children, Beautiful Hearts.
-We will document some of BH’s centers (while protecting the children’s identities) as well as teach photography to the staff and to the kids themselves for ongoing use (mostly as a creative outlet, expression, and photography as a sort of therapy).
-We may also visit a 2nd NGO in Ulaanbaatar – tbd!
+We will document some of BH’s centers (while protecting the children’s identities) as well as teach photography to the staff and to the kids themselves for ongoing use (mostly as a creative outlet, expression, and photography as a therapy).

 From Ulaanbaatar we will fly to western Mongolia.
 This is the region of the nomadic/rural Kazakh people, and also traditional Eagle hunters.
 In this region we will explore the place and its people.
-While in the region we will respectfully and responsibly visit some local families – including eagle hunters! – and witness some rural sustainability projects, sleep in traditional gers (like a yurt), and take in the countryside (think: mountains, valleys, peaks, rivers, lakes, and more.
-We may visit some eco-projects, skills-training, or other unique projects happening in this corner of Mongolia – not to mention just take in the landscapes.
+While in the region we will respectfully and responsibly visit some local families – including eagle hunters! – sleep in traditional gers (like a yurt), and take in the countryside (think: mountains, valleys, peaks, rivers, lakes, and more).
+We will respectfully learn about the culture and take in cultural events like music, throat singers, dancing, the eagle hunters, and various nomadic practices.

 Is this trip difficult?